adi99/Balancer.io_Meter/README.md

 # Use Case

-There are two categories of users who can benefit from the Balancer Protocol:
+There are two categories of users who can benefit from the Balancer Protocol:-

 liquidity providers - who own Balancer Pools or participate in shared pools,